How do seasonal changes and human activities impact eelgrass meadows?

 The combustion of fossil fuels releases carbon dioxide (CO2) into the atmosphere.
 As an ecologist interested in global change, I wanted to determine the role of fresh water food web interactions and temperature on carbon storage.

 My master’s thesis focused on how seasonal variation of food web dynamics regulated carbon dioxide flux in three Southern Californian reservoirs (Lakes Poway, Miramar, and Murray).
-Preliminary results can be found in my publication in UCSD’s student journal, The Saltman Quarterly (Page 49).
+My research was published in PLoS ONE.